Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 - No smoking

 - No linens are provided.
-Guests must bring sheets, pillowcases, blankets, towels, bath mat, kitchen towels and cloths
+Guests must provide all linens and towels.

 This frame-built facility is midway up the mountain and is universally accessible.
 It accommodates up to 16 guests.
-There are three bathrooms and six bedrooms; queen, queen, two twins, two twins, two bunk beds, two bunk beds.
+There are three bathrooms and six bedrooms: two queen bedrooms, two bedrooms with two twins, and two bedrooms with two bunk beds.

 - Maximum six cars.
 Additional parking is strictly limited and may not be available.
 Additional cars pay the daily parking fee.